 - Why Animation Canceling?

-What is Weaving?
+What is Weaving in ESO?

 Weaving is the term being used by players of The Elder Scrolls Online for cancelling an animation, in order to speed up a rotation.
 Usually meant to increase DPS (damage per second), it can also be used by tanks or healers, as Light and Heavy Attacks have more functions than just causing damage.
 Depending on what buffs are currently active on the target, Champion Points, or which passives you have spent points on, Light Attacks help in regaining resources such as Magicka, Stamina or Ultimate power, as well as fully charged Heavy Attacks by themselves regenerate either Magicka or Stamina, whichever is higher.